MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-server-update-services/deploy/2-configure-wsus.md

 1. Wait for the policy changes to take effect on the client computer.

-   If you used an Active Directory-based Group Policy Object to configure the client computers, it will take some time for the Group Policy Update mechanism to deliver the changes to a client computer.
+   If you used an Active Directory-based GPO to configure the client computers, it will take some time for the Group Policy Update mechanism to deliver the changes to a client computer.
 If you want to speed this up, you can open a command prompt window with elevated privileges and then enter the command **gpupdate /force**.

-   If you used the Local Group Policy editor to configure an individual client computer, the changes take effect immediately.
+   If you used the Local Group Policy Editor to configure an individual client computer, the changes take effect immediately.

 2. Restart the client computer.
 This step makes sure that the Windows Update software on the computer detects the policy changes.